 3. Straw Bales

-Compared to concrete, straw bales can take up a significant amount of space compared to other materials and may be less practical to transport --- both to and around construction sites.
-The use of equipment like skid steers when moving the material on construction sites can make the material much more practical, however.
+Compared to concrete, straw bales can take up a significant amount of space compared to other materials and may need to be more practical to transport to and around construction sites.
+Using equipment like skid steers when moving the material on construction sites can make the material much more practical, however.

 Timbercrete is made from a mixture of waste sawdust and cement.
-It's lighter than concrete, and because it reduces the amount of cement necessary for each brick or slab, it's also less carbon-intensive.
-Depending on the ratio of sawdust to cement, it can be comparably strong and weather-resistant.
+It's lighter than concrete, and because it reduces the cement necessary for each brick or slab, it's also less carbon-intensive.
+It can be comparably strong and weather-resistant depending on the ratio of sawdust to cement.

-Because the material requires cement, it isn't completely eco-friendly.
-However, the use of sawdust as an additive helps cut down on the amount of cement that would otherwise be necessary.
+Because the material requires cement, it is only partially eco-friendly.
+However, using sawdust as an additive helps reduce the amount of cement that would otherwise be necessary.
 It also provides another valuable recycling option for sawdust which is sometimes landfilled and often burnt for fuel, releasing atmospheric carbon that can take new growth as much as a decade to reabsorb.

 Greencrete is an umbrella term for several eco-friendly materials meant to mimic the structural properties of concrete.
-As a construction material, greencrete isn't widely used yet --- but it has been used by construction companies in several experimental construction projects.
+As a construction material, greencrete has yet to be widely used --- but construction companies in several experimental projects have used it.

 In practice, greencrete is typically made from recycled materials, like used plastics and polystyrene.